-- 25.1 million surgical masks - □ 3.8 million gowns - □ 24,000 face shields - Three flights landed on April 10: one in NYC, one in Los Angeles and one in Columbus, OH.
-Cargo included approximately 7 million gloves, 70,000 N95 masks and 306,000 medical gowns. - It is important to note that any number of variables can affect international flight schedules, causing unexpected delays, cancellations or variations in final cargo quantities. - FEMA established the air bridge to shorten the amount of time it takes for U.S. medical supply distributors to get commercially sourced and procured personal protective equipment and other critical supplies into the country for their respective customers. - FEMA covers the cost to fly supplies into the U.S. from overseas factories, cutting the amount of time it takes to ship supplies from weeks to days.
+- Two flights landed on April 11 in Chicago.
+Cargo included approximately 41 million gloves. - Through Project Airbridge, the following supplies have been delivered from overseas manufacturers to the U.S. and into private sector supply chains from March 29 to April 10: - 445,000 N95 masks - 130,000 of the N95 masks were purchased by FEMA from the first Airbridge flight, which landed at JFK March 29 - 257.6 million gloves - 25.1 million surgical masks - 3.8 million gowns - □ 24.000 face shields - It is important to note that any number of variables can affect international flight schedules, causing unexpected delays, cancellations or variations in final cargo quantities. - FEMA established the airbridge to shorten the amount of time it takes for U.S. medical supply distributors to get commercially pre-sourced and procured personal protective equipment and other critical supplies into the country for their respective customers. - □ FEMA covers the cost to fly supplies into the U.S. from overseas factories, cutting the amount of time it takes to ship supplies from weeks to days.
 FEMA does not have detailed visibility on PPE amounts until the cargo is loaded. - As part of the current agreement with distributors, 50 percent of the supplies on each plane are directed by the distributors to customers within hotspot areas with the most critical needs for those supplies.
 These areas are determined by HHS and FEMA based on CDC data. - FEMA is providing distributors with up-to-date information on the locations across the country hardest hit by COVID-19 or in most need of resources now and in the future. - The remaining 50 percent is fed into that distributors' normal supply chain and onto their customers across the U.S. in order to not disrupt the current supply chain system. - To date, 8.5 million N95 masks from the Department of Defense were distributed to cities prioritized by the White House Task Force; an additional 1.65 million were delivered to New York, Michigan, and Illinois. - FEMA has awarded a contract with a manufacturer in South Korea to provide approximately 750,000 test kits.
-Flights carrying the test kits are expected to begin in the next couple of weeks. - The test kits will be distributed to states that can process them and have a need to augment their existing testing capability.
+Flights carrying the test kits are expected to begin in the next couple of weeks. - □ The test kits will be distributed to states that can process them and have a need to augment their existing testing capability.
 Urgent needs will be given priority based on medical hot spot analysis. - The Supply Chain Task Force is working with private sector companies to help augment the supply chain by facilitating conversion of their manufacturing lines to produce PPE such as masks, gowns and other items in need. - The Task Force is also connecting companies with suppliers of high demand materials required to produce PPE.
-For instance, the Task Force connected Medline, a company that manufactures hand sanitizer, with the Renewable Fuels Association and Plastic Industry Association; these partnerships will allow Medline to continue hand sanitizer production. - Since April 6, two shipments of critical Hydroxychloroquine medicine have departed the Strategic National Stockpile. - The first shipment of nine million tablets is in support of New York City, Chicago, New Orleans and Detroit. - The second shipment of 10.1 million tablets is intended for St. Louis, Philadelphia, Pittsburg, Baltimore, Washington D.C., Milwaukee, Miami, Houston, Indianapolis, and Baton Rouge.
+For instance, the Task Force connected Medline, a company that manufactures hand sanitizer, with the Renewable Fuels Association and Plastic Industry Association; these partnerships will allow Medline to continue hand sanitizer production. - Since April 6, two shipments of critical Hydroxychloroquine medicine have departed the Strategic National Stockpile.

+- The first shipment of nine million tablets is in support of New York City, Chicago, New Orleans and Detroit. - The second shipment of 10.1 million tablets is intended for St. Louis, Philadelphia, Pittsburg, Baltimore, Washington D.C., Milwaukee, Miami, Houston, Indianapolis, and Baton Rouge.
 A portion of this shipment will also support the Veterans Affairs Consolidated Mail Outpatient Pharmacy and the Department of Defense.